Dr. Valentina Baú

 Maher, R. and Murphet, B. (2020) Community engagement in Australia’s COVID-19 communications response: learning lessons from the humanitarian sector, Media International Australia, DOI: 10.1177/1329878X20948289

-(Dr. Valentina Baú works as a Senior Researcher at the University of New South Wales (Sydney, Australia).
-Both as a practitioner and as a researcher, her work has focused on the use of the media & communication in international development.
-She has completed a PhD on the role of participatory media in conflict transformation and reconciliation after civil violence.
-Find out more about her work here or connect with her on Linkedin.)
+(Dr. Valentina Baú works as a Senior Researcher at the University of New South Wales – Sydney, Australia.
+Find out more about her work on Communication for Development in Peacebuilding here or connect with her on Linkedin.)